+There is a good network of roads within the country.
 Modern four-lane motorways connect Vilnius with Klaipeda, Kaunas and Panevezys.

-Documentation: Most European nationals should be in possession of EU pink format driving licences.
+Most European nationals should be in possession of EU pink format driving licences.
 Otherwise, a national driving licence is sufficient, if supported by photo-bearing ID.

-Lithuanian Railways (website: www.litrail.lt) provides good connections from Vilnius to Kaunas, Klaipeda and Siauliai.
+Lietuvos Gelezinkeliai (tel: +370 7005 5111; www.litrail.lt) provides good connections from Vilnius to Kaunas, Klaipeda and Siauliai.
 Twice-daily passenger trains (including a sleeper train) connect Vilnius with the Baltic coast.
 Though the train does not stop in Palanga, the major resort on the Baltic coast, passengers to Palanga usually get off at Kretinga station or in Klaipeda and then reach Palanga by bus.

 Passengers to Neringa (Nida, Juodkrante) can go to Klaipeda by train and then take a bus.
 Suburban trains going to Ignalina connect Vilnius with the popular lake district of the National Park.
 You can reach the ancient Trakai Castle by taking the suburban train going to Trakai.